talavishay/e_scholar_root/sites/all/modules/search_api_solr/README.txt

   By default, keywords that occur in more than 90% of results are ignored for autocomplete suggestions.
 This setting lets you modify that behaviour by providing your own ratio.
 Use 1 or greater to use all suggestions.
+- search_api_solr_index_prefix (default: '')
+  By default, the index ID in the Solr server is the same as the index's machine name in Drupal.
+This setting will let you specify a prefix for the index IDs on this Drupal installation.
+Only use alphanumeric characters and underscores.
+  Since changing the prefix makes the currently indexed data inaccessible, you should change this vairable only when no indexes are currently on any Solr servers.
+- search_api_solr_index_prefix_INDEX_ID (default: '')
+  Same as above, but a per-index prefix.
+Use the index's machine name as INDEX_ID in the variable name.
+Per-index prefixing is done before the global prefix is added, so the global prefix will come first in the final name:
+  (GLOBAL_PREFIX)(INDEX_PREFIX)(INDEX_ID)
+  The same rules as above apply for setting the prefix.
+- search_api_solr_http_get_max_length (default: 4000)
+  The maximum number of bytes that can be handled as an HTTP GET query when HTTP method is AUTO.
+Typically Solr can handle up to 65355 bytes, but Tomcat and Jetty will error at slightly less than 4096 bytes.

 Customizing your Solr server
 ----------------------------